pymor/pymor/docs/source/tutorial_optimization.rst

    \end{equation}

-The equation :raw-latex:`\eqref{eq:primal}` is called the primal equation and can be arbitrariry complex.
+The equation :raw-latex:`\eqref{eq:primal}` is called the primal equation and can be arbitrarily complex.
 MOR methods in the context of PDE-constrained optimization problems thus aim to find a surrogate model of :raw-latex:`\eqref{eq:primal}` to reduce the computational costs of an evaluation of :math:`J(u_{\mu}, \mu)`.